Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

     ports:
       - "${APP_PORT}:80"
 ```

-You can then start the Compose file with different environment variables:

 ```sh
 APP_PORT=8080 docker-compose -p project1 up -d
 APP_PORT=8081 docker-compose -p project2 up -d
 ```

-This approach allows you to customize the configuration for each instance without modifying the Compose file[4].

 ## **Using Override Files**